Main Menu

 Q. Why did my license expire?

-A. The perpetual license expires and renews automatically every 30 days, so that changing host IDs will not require contacting your BASIS representative to purchase a license reset.
+A. The perpetual license expires and renews automatically every 30 days, so changing host IDs will not require contacting your BASIS representative to purchase a license reset.
 Provided that the machine running the BLM/BLS has access to the internet, you will just need to restart your licensing system and it will retrieve a new license with the correct HostID in it.

 BLM (BASIS License Manager)